-At least two of our customers have been hit by ransomware in recent weeks.
+At least two of our customers that are hosting the software on their own servers (on-premises) have been hit by ransomware in recent weeks.
 Briefly, this is malware that encrypts the data on your hard drive (or server hard drive), and you are then asked to pay a ransom to obtain the key to unencrypt your data.
-This article provides a recent example of a victim, and additional background.
-But the bottom line is: if you get hit by ransomware, you're either paying them money (a very bad idea, obviously) or formatting your drive, and recovering your data from the most recent backup.
+The reality is, if you get hit by ransomware, you're either paying them money (a very bad idea, obviously) or formatting your drive, and recovering your data from the most recent backup.

 At which point many victims say, "Oops!
 Backup?
 Hmmm..."